naman22a/c-lab-codes-2nd-sem/README.md

 19. WAP a program to check whether string is palindrome or not
 20. WAP for Linear search
 21. WAP Binary search
+22. WAP to create a structure of a student having data members roll number, name, branch, section and percentage.
+Display the information as per user input